BadPingHere/dernal/README.md

   - Owner, Online players, and guild level
   - Current territory count and war count
   - Top Season rankings and top contributing members
+  - Inactivity of the members of the guild
 - **HQ Calculator**, a command that allows you to calculate the best HQ locations based on strength
   - Based on what your guild owns, or can be switched for the best hq in the whole map.